swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 let regex = re'([[:alpha:]]\w*) = ([0-9A-F]+)'
 ```

 The use of two letter prefix could potentially be used as a namespace for future literal types.
-It would also have obvious extensions to raw and multi-line literals using `re#'...'#` and `re'''...'''` respectively.
+It would also have obvious extensions to extended and multi-line literals using `re#'...'#` and `re'''...'''` respectively.
 However, it is unusual for a Swift literal to be prefixed in this way.
 We also feel that its similarity to a string literal might have users confuse it with a raw string literal.

 Also, there are a few items of regex grammar that use the single quote character as a metacharacter.
 These include named group definitions and references such as `(?'name')`, `(?('name'))`, `\g'name'`, `\k'name'`, as well as callout syntax `(?C'arg')`.
 The use of a single quote conflicts with the `re'...'` delimiter as it will be considered the end of the literal.
 However, alternative syntax exists for all of these constructs, e.g `(?<name>)`, `\k<name>`, and `(?C"arg")`.
 Those could be required instead.
-A raw regex literal syntax e.g `re#'...'#` would also avoid this issue.
+An extended regex literal syntax e.g `re#'...'#` would also avoid this issue.

 ### Prefixed double quote `re"...."`

 This would be a double quoted version of `re'...'`, more similar to string literal syntax.
-This has the advantage that single quote regex syntax e.g `(?'name')` would continue to work without requiring the use of the alternative syntax or raw literal syntax.
+This has the advantage that single quote regex syntax e.g `(?'name')` would continue to work without requiring the use of the alternative syntax or extended literal syntax.
 However it could be argued that regex literals are distinct from string literals in that they introduce their own specific language to parse.
 As such, regex literals are more like "program literals" than "data literals", and the use of single quote instead of double quote may be useful in expressing this difference.

 ### Single letter prefixed quote `r'...'`